MakePW Secure Password Generator

 Program Help Message

-$ ./makepw.py --help usage: makepw.py [-h] [--iterations ITERS] [--site SITE] [--extra] [--old] [--no-check] Generate a site password from a master password and a site name. optional arguments: -h, --help show this help message and exit --iterations ITERS, -i ITERS Number of hash iterations.
+$ ./makepw.py --help usage: makepw.py [-h] [--iterations ITERS] [--site SITE] [--extra] [--old] [--format FORMAT] [--list-formats] [--random] [--no-check] Generate a site password from a master password and a site name. optional arguments: -h, --help show this help message and exit --iterations ITERS, -i ITERS Number of hash iterations.
 Defaults to 200000.
-For the original behavior of a non-iterated hash, use an iteration count of 0. --site SITE, -s SITE Last two components of site domain name (aka slashdot.org). --extra, -e Add just a few more bits of entropy to the result while still satisfying the requires of both upper and lowercase, a digit and a symbol. --old, -o Use old non-PBKDF2 function for generating the password. --no-check, -n Do not print out hash for check_site site.
+For the original behavior of a non-iterated hash, use an iteration count of 0. --site SITE, -s SITE Unique site or account identifier, usually the last two components of site domain name (aka slashdot.org). --extra, -e Backwards compatility - equivalent to --format stupid_policy14 --old, -o Use old non-PBKDF2 function for generating the password.
+Not relevant with -r --format FORMAT, -f FORMAT Output format of resulting password.
+Defaults to 'stupid_policy13'.
+Use --list-formats for a list of supported formats. --list-formats, -l Print out a list of supported formats, like --help, this short-circuits any other function. --random, -r Use the OS secure random number generation to creae a random password instead of asking for a master password.
+Useful for generating master passwords, or with the xkcd algorithm.
+Implies --no-check and ignores the site name and --iterations. --no-check, -n Do not print out hash for check_site site.
 This hash can help you tell if you entered the wrong password.

 How It Works